 Each time an employer files a Labor Condition Application (LCA) with the Dept. of Labor in connection with an H-1B, H-1B1, or E-3 visa petition, it must create and maintain a “Public Access File” for several documents related to the LCA.

-This Public Access File should be kept separate from Foreign National’s personnel file and must contain:
+During the immigration compliance the Public Access File should be kept separate from Foreign National’s personnel file and must contain:

 - The two (2) posting notices that were placed at the worksite for 10 business days, notifying all workers of the job role that required the LCA;